Maspital/socbed-sigma/README.md

-# SOCBED-SIGMA
+# SOCBED-Sigma
-This plugin is intended to extend the functionality of the [SOCBED framework](https://github.com/fkie-cad/socbed) by enabling the user to generate datasets of [SIGMA](https://github.com/SigmaHQ/sigma)-alerts in a reproducible manner, and then automatically label the contents of those datasets as true or false positives.
+This plugin is intended to extend the functionality of the [SOCBED framework](https://github.com/fkie-cad/socbed) by enabling the user to generate datasets of [Sigma](https://github.com/SigmaHQ/sigma)-alerts in a reproducible manner, and then automatically label the contents of those datasets as true or false positives.
 The labeled datasets could then be used for further research.

-_[Using SIGMA rules v0.22, changing may break labeling]_
+_[Using Sigma rules v0.22, changing may break labeling]_

 ## Prerequisites
 - Configure and build SOCBED as described in the base [SOCBED repository](https://github.com/fkie-cad/socbed)